stephen-shopopop/artillery/readme.md

 // Use node version
 nvm use

-// Start all scenarios
-npm run start
+// Start all scenarios parallel npm run start

-// Start all scenario parallel npm test
+// Start all scenario with report parallel npm test

 // Clean all reports